go-goyave/goyave/docs_src/src/guide/configuration.md

 To configure your application, use the `config.json` file at your project's root.
 If you are using the template project, copy `config.example.json` to `config.json`. `config.json` should be ignored in your `.gitignore` file as it can differ from one developer to another.
 To avoid accidental commit or change to the default project's config, it is a good practice to ignore this file and define the project's default config in `config.example.json`.

 If this config file misses some config entries, the default values will be used.
 All values from the framework's core are **validated**.
 That means that the application will not start if you provided an invalid value in your config (For example if the specified port is not a number).
+You can register your own configuration entries for them to be validated too.
 See the [configuration reference](#configuration-reference) for more details.

 ## Environment configuration